2022 Crimean Bridge explosion: Investigation

 Putin ordered the circumstances surrounding the explosion to be investigated.
 A commission was created that included representatives of the Ministry of Emergency Situations, the Ministry of Transport, the FSB, the Ministry of Internal Affairs and the National Guard.
 The Investigative Committee opened a criminal investigation into the explosion.
 Representatives of the special services drew attention to the shift that failed to detect the truck loaded with explosives, despite the procedures at the entrance to the bridge designed to watch for suspicious cargo.

 The National Anti-Terrorism Committee of Russia reported:

 At 06:07 Moscow time today [03:07 GMT], an explosion was set off at a cargo vehicle on the motorway part of the Crimean bridge on the side of the Taman peninsula, which set fire to seven fuel tanks of a train that was en route to the Crimean peninsula.
 Two motorway sections of the bridge partially collapsed.

 On 10 October, the Russian chief investigator, Alexander Bastrykin, reported that the route of the truck had been established.
 The following day, the FSB revealed that five Russians and three people from Ukraine and/or Armenia had been detained.
 A Ukrainian citizen involved in planning another bombing in Bryansk was, according to the FSB, "cooperating with the investigation".
 The explosives (22770 kg) were transported on 22 pallets on the truck.
 The explosives were loaded at Odesa at the beginning of August and shipped through Bulgaria, Armenia and Georgia to Russia.
 On 7 October, it was loaded onto a Russian truck bound for Simferopol.
 FSB released an X-ray video showing what they said was the truck loaded with explosives.
 In contrast with the photos from the bridge checkpoint released earlier, the X-rayed truck was missing a spare wheel and one of the axles.

 It is assumed that the truck driver was used "blindly" and was unaware of the impending explosion.
 According to a statement by Vasyl Malyuk, head of the Security Service of Ukraine, the 22 people detained by Russian law enforcement on charges of involvement in organizing the explosion were not aware of the plan to carry it out.

 On 21 April 2023, the Lefortovo District court in Moscow issued an arrest warrant against Kyrylo Budanov, head of Ukrainian Intelligence, in relation to the October 2022 bridge explosion.
 Budanov responded to the warrant, stating, "I am pleased.
 This is a good indicator of our work, and I promise to work even better."

+On 27 November 2025, the Southern District Military Court in Rostov-on-Don sentenced eight people to life imprisonment on charges of carrying out the bombing.